UDFs

-But now, with the support of UDFs, everyone can extend FalkorDB’s functionality with their own set of functions.
-Following is an introduction to UDFs, how to manage & use them within FalkorDB.
+However, with the support of UDFs, everyone can extend FalkorDB’s functionality with their own set of functions.
+The following sections introduce UDFs and explain how to manage and use them within FalkorDB.

-In order to introduce UDFs, please review the following, a complete example which loads a new UDF library “StringUtils” that includes a single function “UpperCaseOdd”, once loaded the script puts it to use.
+To introduce UDFs, review the following complete example, which loads a new UDF library called “StringUtils” that includes a single function called “UpperCaseOdd”.
+Once loaded, the script puts the function to use.

 from falkordb import FalkorDB